 Three countries (Cyprus, Luxembourg and Malta) are not shown.
 According to the terms of the PRODCOM Regulation, these countries are exempted from reporting PRODCOM data to Eurostat and zero production is recorded for them for all products.
 The regulation stipulates that zero can be reported for any NACE class where the reporting country has less than 1 % of Community total and this is true for all NACE classes of these three countries.

-Germany accounts for about a third of all EU-27 sold industrial production.
-France is the only other Member states that contributes more than 10 % of total production.
-Italy, The United Kingdom and Spain contribute between 5 and 10 % of EU production.
-The five countries produce over 70 % of all EU production.
+Germany accounts for almost a third of all EU-27 sold industrial production, while Italy and France contributes more than 10 % of total production.
+The United Kingdom and Spain contribute between 5 and 10 % of EU production.
+The five countries produced 69.7 % out of all EU production for 2012.

 Data sources and availability